 Bone Metastasis Clinic Makes Life Easier

 Jacqueline found help at MSK’s Multidisciplinary Bone Metastasis Clinic, established in 2019, where patients can see all the specialists they need on the same day.

-To help Jacqueline, the clinic team decided to use cryoablation and stereotactic body radiotherapy (SBRT) — the same treatment used on the spinal tumors of Tim Willis — which uses targeted, focused external beam radiation to maximize the radiation dose to the tumor while minimizing damage to the normal tissue.
+To help Jacqueline, the clinic team decided to use cryoablation and stereotactic body radiotherapy (SBRT), which uses targeted, focused external beam radiation to maximize the radiation dose to the tumor while minimizing damage to the normal tissue.
 Cryoablation involves inserting small needles into the bone metastases, freezing and killing the bits of tumor.Back to top

 “It’s unbelievable the difference it has made,” says Jaqueline.
 “Now, I’m back to sleeping, going out walking, and being able to function and run a family.”